JetBrains/Qodana/topics/python.md

 ## Before you start
 {id="python-before-you-start"}

+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Install dependencies

+<link-summary>Learn how you can install Python project dependencies before running %product%.</link-summary>

 If your project has external `pip` dependencies, set them up using the [`bootstrap`](configuration-reference.md#Run+custom+commands) key in the [`qodana.yaml`](configuration-reference.md) file.
 For example, if your project dependencies are specified